muskanprasad/muskanprasad/README.md

 - 👀 I’m interested in building fun projects
 - 🌱 I’m currently learning a whole lot of technologies and designing
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: nothing fun
+- ⚡ Fun fact: money is actually EVERYTHING

 <!---
 muskanprasad/muskanprasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.